-A: All pets will receive a health check at the start of their foster placement and ongoing routine vet treatment as needed.
+A: All pets will receive a health check at the start of their foster placement and ongoing vet treatment as needed.
 This will be paid for by Refuge4Pets.
 If a pet develops a serious health condition while in a foster placement we will work with the owner and veterinarians to decide the best course of action.

 Q: What do I do when I am ready to be reunited with my pet?

 A: Just get in touch and we will make the arrangements to reunite you with your pet.
 Please do give us as much notice as possible though as we are taking care of lots of pets.